pagi111/Outward_ExcelImportTool/README.md

 1) download and unpack the file to whatever folder you want
 2) download the Excel file with weapons' stats
 3) open the app (double-click the Outward_ExcelImportTool.exe file in the unpacked folder)
-	- in the first textbox specify the path to the Excel file (you can click the magnifying glass icon next to the textbox to browse for the file)
+	- in the first textbox specify the path to the Excel file (you can click the magnifying glass icon next to the textbox to browse for the file; used paths are saved in history - file located in the program's folder - so that they can be quickly used later)
 	- in the second texbox specify the folder that the XML files will be exported to
 	- at the very bottom there are checkboxes with the names of weapon types (that correspond to the worksheets in the Excel file) - make sure the ones that you want to be exported are checked (normally you don't need to change anything, unless you only want to export certain weapon types)
 	- click 'Import Data' button and wait a little bit (loading bar should appear and it should take a few seconds to import everything)